Religion and business: 1990 Employment Division Department of Human Resources of Oregon v. Smith (6–3)

 2014 Burwell v.
-Hobby Lobby Stores (5-4):
+Hobby Lobby Stores (5–4)

 Hobby Lobby owners have organized their stores around Christian faith.
 The Affordable Care Act (ACA) requires for-profit businesses to provide preventative care, which includes contraceptives, to all employees.
 The owners of Hobby Lobby objected to this on the basis that it would force them to pay for some abortifacients, which violates their stated religious principles.
 They sued the Secretary of the Department of Health and Human Services, Burrell, based on violation of the free exercise clause.
-The U.S Supreme Court sided with Hobby Lobby in a 5-4 decision.
+The U.S. Supreme Court sided with Hobby Lobby in a 5–4 decision.
 Since Hobby Lobby was a for-profit business owned by religious individuals to do their will, and similar exemptions existed for religious non-profits, the RFRA should be interpreted to provide exemptions for Hobby Lobby as well.

-2018 Masterpiece Cakeshop Ltd v.
-Colorado Civil Rights Commission (7-2):
+2018 Masterpiece Cakeshop Ltd. v.
+Colorado Civil Rights Commission (7–2)

-Masterpiece Cakeshop refused to make a cake for a wedding between two gay men, due to the businesses religious standing.
-The Colorado Civil rights Commission sided with the customers on the basis of discrimination on sexual orientation.
-The U.S Supreme Court reversed the Colorado Civil rights Commission's decision stating that they violated the business owner of Masterpiece Cakeshops right to their free exercise of religion.
+Masterpiece Cakeshop refused to make a cake for a wedding between two gay men, due to the business's religious standing.
+The Colorado Civil Rights Commission sided with the customers on the basis of discrimination on sexual orientation.
+The U.S. Supreme Court reversed the Colorado Civil Rights Commission's decision stating that they violated the business owner of Masterpiece Cakeshop's right to his free exercise of religion.

+2023 Groff v.
+DeJoy (9–0)

+Groff was a postman who worked in the United States Postal Services (USPS).
+Being an evangelical, Protestant Christian, he observed the Sabbath on Sunday, refusing to work on that day.
+After initially trying to accommodate him, the USPS later alleged that it was unable to accommodate his request to transfer him to a role that did not require him working on Sunday.
+Groff eventually resigned and sued the USPS.
+In a case considering whether to overrule the Trans World Airlines case aforementioned, the Supreme Court chose not to overrule the case but sided with Groff in clarifying that the "undue hardship" standard imposed in Title VII does not equate to "de minimis" and instead stated that a business must show "a more than de minimis cost".

+2023 303 Creative LLC v.
+Elenis (6–3)

+Similar to the Masterpiece Cakeshop case, this case concerned whether discrimination laws can compel people to provide work that violates their religious beliefs and values.
+303 Creative LLC filed a pre-enforcement challenge against the same Colorado anti-discrimination laws that were challenged in the Masterpiece Cakeshop case.
+After much litigation, the case eventually reached the U.S. Supreme Court.
+The Supreme Court ruled that the public-accommodation law is unconstitutional under the Free Speech Clause of the First Amendment to the United States Constitution, stating that the law violated the petitioner's right to free speech.